ogzyzy/aws-image-scaler/README.md

 Here, we need to provide information for our service.
 The function name **does not need to be unique** like in the case of S3 Buckets.
 For r**untime**, choose **Python 3.12** and **architecture as x86_64**.
 Leave the rest of the options as default and click **"Create function."**
 ![Screenshot 2024-02-26 at 16 30 36](https://github.com/ogzyzy/aws-image-scaler/assets/157073744/048fb6ad-a40b-4c50-a104-d1a9c6b6c5b3)

+Now we need to create an event in the source S3 Bucket.
+To do this, [go to the S3 Bucket service.](###ConfigureS3Buckets)